 Documents not available in Andersen Library may be available in other libraries, including other selective federal depositories in the state.
 Wisconsin's two comprehensive federal depository libraries are nearby: UW-Madison Memorial Library (designated 1939) and Milwaukee Public Library (designated 1861).

 Andersen Library is one of more than 40 libraries participating in the Wisconsin Document Depository Program, the purpose of which is to ensure free public access to state agency documents.
 Andersen Library is a partial depository, with an emphasis on education, labor, economic, and legislative materials.
 The Library also provides public access to state government resources and law/legal research resources on the Internet at Library computer workstations with downloading and printing capabilities.

 Wisconsin government documents in Andersen Library are located on the east end of the main/second floor (near the Reference Desk).
-The HALCat (Harold Andersen Library) online catalog lists all Wisconsin documents available in the collection, as well as many that are available online.
+The Harold Andersen Library's catalog lists all Wisconsin documents available in the collection, as well as many that are available online.

 Most of the Library's Wisconsin documents are arranged by the Wisconsin State Document Classification System (Widocs), which groups publications by authoring government agency.
 Each number begins with an abbreviation for an authoring agency, e.g., publications from the Wisconsin Dept. of Administration have classification numbers that begin with A and materials from the Legislative Reference Bureau have classification numbers that begin with LEG.
 Publications of the State Legislature, such as the Wisconsin Statutes, have classification numbers that begin with Z. A guide to the Widocs classification system is available in the Wisconsin Document Depository Program Manual for Depository Libraries (Wisconsin documents collection LIB 6/2:D 4/4/1994).